 What did you think?
 Nothing special, right?
 Just chatting with our son… But let me point out some of the Floortime aspects in this video example…

 There is no such thing as a perfect Floortime session… Just have fun!

 Taking the time to self-reflect (Strategy A.10), I can see that, of course, there are areas of improvement to think about for next time:

-- I can ‘play dumb‘ a bit more rather than responding with what I know my son is thinking about, even though he isn’t making it clear.
+- I can ‘feign ignorance‘ a bit more rather than responding with what I know my son is thinking about, even though he isn’t making it clear.
 I’m relying to much on my memory of our shared experiences.
 That is, I could have presented more challenges and pretended I didn’t remember what he was referring to.